-- Chicago was designed for book publishing, but it has become especially common among historians and economics.
+- Chicago was designed for book publishing, but it has become especially common among historians and economists.

 Accordingly, each one’s format is designed to reflect the various interests of those fields.
-MLA is designed for quick, in text citations parenthetically.
-It provides details instructions on citing poetry, song lyrics, and media not normally covered by APA, for instance.
-MLA de-emphasizes the date of publication, as literary studies don’t have as much turnover and obsolescence as cutting-edge research in the sciences.
+MLA is designed for quick, in-text citations parenthetically.
+It provides detailed instructions on citing poetry, song lyrics and media not normally covered by APA, for instance.
+MLA deemphasizes the date of publication, as literary studies don’t have as much turnover and obsolescence as cutting-edge research in the sciences.

 How to Cite a Press Release in MLA

-The Association of Modern Languages has its guide to the style of the design of the link.
+The Association of Modern Languages has a guide to the style of citations.
 Most often, this format is used by humanities.